 Energy Management Information Systems: Global Markets

-- An overview of the global market for EMIS, covering its major segments: Industrial, business, governmental, and residential.
+- An overview of the global market for energy management information systems (EMIS), covering its major segments: Industrial, business, governmental, and residential

-- Analyses of global market trends, with data from 2014, estimates for 2015 and projections of CAGRs through 2020.
+- Analyses of global market trends, with data from 2011, estimates for 2012, and projections of compound annual growth rates (CAGRs) through 2017

 - Comprehensive company profiles of major players.